- How it works

-Once the content dialog returns a form to the Page Builder, users can then change the form content properties in the BEE editor, by adding and removing fields, rearraging their order and customizing their labels, and style
+Once the content dialog returns a form to BEE, users can then change the form content properties in the BEE editor, by adding and removing fields, rearraging their order and customizing their labels, and style

 Load your form builder

-You may even want to go a step further and use the Content dialog to load your UI for form creation, on top of the Page Builder; your users will be able to create a new form and add it to the web page they’re building, without interrupting their workflow.
+You may even want to go a step further and use the Content dialog to load your UI for form creation, on top of the builder; your users will be able to create a new form and add it to the web content they’re building, without interrupting their workflow.